A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 6. Garde Arts Center

-The theatre was in danger of being pulled down in the 1980s before being rescued with the foundation of the Garde Arts Center, which includes several buildings, one of which houses a compact 120-performance space.
+The theater was in danger of being pulled down in the 1980s before being rescued with the foundation of the Garde Arts Center.
+The complex includes several buildings, one of which houses a compact 120-performance space.

-On the calendar at the Garde Theatre is a mix of renowned classic music artists, well-known comedians, touring dance companies, talks by famous personalities and a slew of tribute acts.
+There’s a big mix of entertainment, all year at the Garde Theatre.
+You’ve got renowned classic music artists, well-known comedians, touring dance companies, talks by famous personalities, and a slew of tribute acts.

 7. Submarine Force Library & Museum